-- Do NOT rely on fishplates they DO deteriorate over time. - use the largest wire you can efficiently and reliably solder tidily to the rails. - Each piece of track needs (at least) 1 pair of droppers. - Test each piece of track as its laid. - Remember PVA conducts when wet, need to wait several days before it is OK.
+- Do NOT rely on fishplates they DO deteriorate over time. - use the largest wire you can efficiently and reliably solder tidily to the rails. - Each piece of track needs (at least) 1 pair of droppers. - Test each piece of track as it is laid. - Do NOT solder to live DCC Track. - Remember PVA conducts when wet, need to wait several days before it is OK.